fratambot/MLOps-with-wandb/README.md

 ## Requirements & Installation
 - You need to have a [wandb account](https://wandb.ai/site/pricing).
 It's free for personal use and you have unlimited tracking and 100GB storage for artifacts.
-- clone the repository and [create a virtual environment from the given yaml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) with the required packages :
+- clone the repository and [create a virtual environment from the given yaml file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+All the required packages will be installed as well :
 ```
 conda env create -f environment.yaml
 ```